loomi104/AF_Web_Repo/README.md

-# AF_Web_Repo This is a github for the web development of Algora Finance
+# AF_Web_Repo
+Github for web development Algora Finance.
+This website hosts educational financial content on the blog, and shows Algora Finance's team.